jhaabhiiishek/beluga-frontend/README.md

    JWT_SECRET_KEY=your_jwt_secret_here
    API_KEY=your_default_virustotal_api_key_here
    ```
-   (If you want users to supply their own VirusTotal API key for detailed scans, that field is passed in via the frontend.)

 5. **Initialize the Database:**

    If using SQLite, delete any existing `scan_logs.db` file (for development) and let the application create a new one: